SoftwareSam29/PacmanFactory/README.md

 # PacmanFactory
-Pacman exercise to create a game that creates and bounces Pacmen all over the webpage
+This was an exercise given to us at Week 7; our goal was to create a webpage that essentially has this Pacman game.
+You can add as many Pacmen as you like, once you press "Start Game", the pacmen will begin to bounce all over the webpage.